 Jacob O. Wobbrock, University of Washington

-Jacob O. Wobbrock is a Professor of human-computer interaction (HCI) in the University of Washington’s Information School.
-He is also an Adjunct Professor in the Paul G. Allen School of Computer Science & Engineering.
-His work seeks to scientifically understand people’s interactions with computers and information, and to improve those interactions through design and engineering, especially for people with disabilities.
+Jacob O. Wobbrock is a Professor of human-computer interaction (HCI) in the Information School and an Adjunct Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington in Seattle, WA, USA.
+His work seeks to scientifically understand people's interactions with computers and information, and to improve those interactions through design and engineering, especially for people with disabilities.
 His specific research topics include input & interaction techniques, human performance measurement & modeling, HCI research & design methods, mobile computing, and accessible computing.
-Prof. Wobbrock has co-authored over 140 peer-reviewed publications and received 23 paper awards, including 7 best papers and 8 honorable mentions from ACM CHI, the flagship conference in HCI.
-For his development of Ability-Based Design, he received the 2017 SIGCHI Social Impact Award.
-His work has been covered in The New York Times, The Seattle Times, The Pittsburgh Post-Gazette, The Huffington Post, M.I.T.
-Technology Review, and other outlets.
+Prof. Wobbrock has co-authored over 140 peer-reviewed publications and received 23 paper awards, including 7 best papers and 8 honorable mentions from ACM CHI.
+For his work in accessible computing, especially his development of Ability-Based Design, he received the 2017 SIGCHI Social Impact Award.
+He also will be inducted into the ACM CHI Academy at CHI 2019 in Glasgow, Scotland.
+His work has been covered in The New York Times, The Seattle Times, The Huffington Post, M.I.T.
+Technology Review, USA Today, and other outlets.
 He is the recipient of an NSF CAREER award and 7 other National Science Foundation grants.
 He serves on the editorial board of ACM Transactions on Computer-Human Interaction.
 His doctoral advisees have been hired at Harvard, Cornell, Colorado, Washington, Brown, Simon Fraser, and elsewhere.
-Prof. Wobbrock is also an entrepreneur—he was the founding CEO of AnswerDash for nearly three years, during which time he raised over $2.5M in venture capital.
+Prof. Wobbrock is also an entrepreneur—he was the venture-backed founding CEO of AnswerDash for nearly three years (www.answerdash.com).
 Prof. Wobbrock received his B.S. with Honors in Symbolic Systems and his M.S. in Computer Science from Stanford University in 1998 and 2000, respectively.
 He received his Ph.D. in Human-Computer Interaction from Carnegie Mellon University in 2006.
-Upon graduation, he was honored with CMU’s School of Computer Science Distinguished Dissertation Award.
+Upon graduation, he received CMU’s School of Computer Science Distinguished Dissertation Award.

 Julio Abascal, University of the Basque Country